usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - **Example**: A water quality report from 1998 that a state has stored only for research purposes in an “archive” section of its website and has not updated would fall under the exception.
 The exception would also apply to handwritten research notes or photos that go with the 1998 water quality report that the state scans and posts to its website in the archive section.

 {% details The exception does <u>not</u> apply unless all four points are present.
-If any point is missing, the exception does not apply expandable %}
+If any point is missing, the exception does not apply. expandable %}
 - **Example**: City council meeting minutes created after the date the city must comply with this rule would **not** fall under the exception, even if they are posted in the “archive” section of the city’s website, because this content was created after the time the city had to comply with this rule.
 - **Example**: A spreadsheet of 2021 COVID-19 statistics posted in the “archive” section of a county health department’s website would **not** fall under the exception if the spreadsheet is later edited and reposted in the archive because the content was changed after it was first posted in the archive.
 - **Example**: A PDF document that includes up-to-date instructions for scheduling an event in a county park would not fall under the exception, even if the document is posted in the “archive” section of the county’s website.
 The PDF provides current information about using the park.
 The exception would **not** apply because the content is **not** kept only for reference, research, or recordkeeping.